ToysToTinkerWith/DarkCoin/README.md

 #### Voting on the Proposal

-If amendments were made, the proposal is updated with accepted amendments.
+Duration: About a week (183,000 blockchain rounds).
-DAO NFT holders vote to accept or reject the proposal in its final form.
+DAO NFT holders vote on the proposal keeping in mind all accepted amendments.
+Proposal needs more accept votes than reject votes to be drafted.

-Drafting Accepted Proposals
+#### Drafting Accepted Proposals

 Proposals that receive more accept votes than reject votes move to the drafting phase.
 The accepted amendments are compiled into the original proposal.